untoldgarden/meadow-manual/install-packages.md

 toc: true
 ---

-# Importing Scoped Packages into an Existing Unity Project
+# Importing XREF Packages into an Existing Unity Project

 **<font color="red">This step is not needed if you are using the template project.</font>**